Viewers say KMPS is best on the road

-"Evening's" Michael King visited the studios to announce the award to Heidi May and Seth Hughes.
+SEATTLE - "Evening's" Michael King visited the studios to announce the radio station won Best Road Trip Radio to Heidi May and Seth Hughes.

 Heidi and Seth say they are honored and humbled by the recognition.